msolides-2022/MU5MES01-2022/02-Eshelby_inclusion/CR1-LinearElasticity-2022.md

 - Consider the case of an elliptical inclusion and perform the convergence analysis for different aspect ratio of the ellipse and comment the results.

 # References
-[1] Jørgen S. Dokken, The FEniCSx tutorial, https://jorgensd.github.io/dolfinx-tutorial/index.html
+[1] Jørgen S. Dokken, The FEniCSx tutorial, https://jorgensd.github.io/dolfinx-tutorial/index.html, Convergence analysis: https://jorgensd.github.io/dolfinx-tutorial/chapter4/convergence.html

 [2] B.Szabó, I.Babuška, Introduction to Finite Element Analysis: Formulation, Verification and Validation, Wiley 2011, ISBN: 978-0-470-97728-6